American Anime Awards

 The American Anime Awards were a series of awards designed to recognize excellence in the release of anime and manga in North America.

-The first annual American Anime Awards balloting was supervised by Milton Griepp of industry website ICv2.
+The first (and only) annual American Anime Awards balloting was supervised by Milton Griepp of industry website ICv2.
 The first gala awards presentation was hosted in New York City on February 24, 2007, at New York Comic Con.
 The hosts of the evening were eight actresses from the anime production company ADV Films: Christine Auten, Shelley Calene-Black, Jessica Boone, Luci Christian, Alice Fulks, Hilary Haag, Taylor Hannah and Serena Varghese.
 A streaming version of the one-hour awards ceremony can be seen on IGN.com.
 The awards were later broadcast on the Anime Network.

 Voting information

 The ballots contained nominations from industry companies and professionals.
 To be eligible for an award, anime or manga must be available in the U.S. during the previous year, prior to the awards gala.
 Whether by DVD (or book or periodical, in the case of manga), national TV, or theatrical release.
 Anime and manga are defined, as animation or comics, respectively, originally produced in Japan.

 Voting was conducted via an online ballot system.
 The American Anime Awards partnered with respected industry news site ICv2 to host and track the fan voting to ensure accurate voting and to eliminate any mass voting by single individuals.
-Fans cast their votes at www.americananimeawards.com starting on January 1, 2007, and ending on January 31, 2007.
+Nevertheless, the impartiality of the poll was questioned as certain companies (ADV Films) were "overwhelminvly involved" in the event.